Cervical dystonia and spasmodic torticollis treatment

 - But, overall, approximately one-third of cervical dystonia patients discontinue botulinum toxin therapy.

 - The most common reason for discontinuing therapy is lack of benefit, often described as primary or secondary non-response.

 - The apparent lack of response is only rarely related to true immune-mediated resistance to botulinum toxin.
 Other reasons for discontinuing include side effects, inconvenience, cost, or other reasons.

 Here you have the evidence presented in this study that botulinum toxin does not repair the problems causing the symptoms.
 Now we present the case for Prolotherapy.

-The difference between Botox injections and Prolotherapy is that Prolotherapy addresses why the neck muscle spasms by addressing the instability caused by the cervical ligaments.
+The difference between Botox injections and Prolotherapy is that Prolotherapy addresses the neck muscle spasms by addressing the instability caused by the cervical ligaments.

-The difference between Botox injections and Prolotherapy is that Prolotherapy addresses why the neck muscle spasms in the first place.
+The difference between Botox injections and Prolotherapy is that Prolotherapy addresses why the neck muscle spasms.
 For most people, the reason for chronic neck muscle spasms is because the underlying ligaments are damaged/stretched/weakened, thus, they can no longer stabilize the neck.
 The brain then recruits the neck muscles to do it.